 Judgments and estimates are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
-There are no significant judgments and estimates made by management in preparing 2023 and 2022 financial statements.
+There were no significant judgments and estimates made by management in preparing the 2024 and 2023 financial statements.